raesum/raesum/documentation/configurationOptions.md

 When in production sensitive keys should NOT be stored in physical files on the server.
 Instead they should be stored in the AWS secrets manager.
 To have Raesum use the secrets manager, the following steps should be taken:
 1. Create a secret in the AWS secrets manager.
 2. Add the secret name to the `cloudBasedSecrets` array in the configuration files.
 Use the full dot notation of the secret.
+3. Store the secret key id as the value of the secret in the configuration file.
+This is the key that Raesum will use to retrieve the secret from the AWS secrets manager.

 Note: for local testing, you can override the `cloudBasedSecrets` array in the `local.json` file to force loading of the secrets from the local file.